Vector35/binaryninja-api/docs/dev/bnil-llil.md

 * **`LLIL_LOAD`** - Load a value from memory.
 * **`LLIL_STORE`** - Store a value to memory.
-* **`LLIL_PUSH`** - Store value to stack adjusting stack pointer by sizeof(value) after the store.
+* **`LLIL_PUSH`** - Store value to stack; adjusting stack pointer by sizeof(value) after the store.
-* **`LLIL_POP`** - Load value from stack adjusting stack pointer by sizeof(value) after the store.
+* **`LLIL_POP`** - Load value from stack; adjusting stack pointer by sizeof(value) after the store.

 ### Control Flow & Conditionals

-Control flow transfering instructions and comparison instructions are straight forward enough, but one instruction that deserves more attention is the `if` instruction.
+Control flow transfering- and comparison instructions are straightforward enough, but one instruction that deserves more attention is the `if` instruction.
 To understand the `if` instruction we need to first understand the concept of labels.

 Labels function much like they do in C code.
 They can be put anywhere in the emitted IL and serve as a destination for the `if` and `goto` instructions.
 Labels are required because one assembly language instruction can translate to multiple IL instructions, and you need to be able to branch to any of the emitted IL instructions.
-Lets consider the following x86 instruction `cmove` (Conditional move if equal flag is set):
+Let's consider the following x86 instruction `cmove` (Conditional move if equal flag is set):

 ```
 test    eax, eax